Available in Classic

 To add the storage created by the snapshot to the Windows server, set the storage status to online.

-The following describes how to set the storage status online on the Windows server.
+To set the storage status online on the Windows server:

-- Access the Windows server to which storage is connected.
+- Access the Windows server to which the storage is connected.

-- For more information on how to connect to the server, see Access Windows server.
+- For more information about how to access the server, see Access Windows server.

-and then click the Windows Administrative Tools > Computer Management > Disk Management menus, in that order.
+, navigate to Windows Administrative Tools > Computer Management > Disk Management.

 - Alternatively, you can enter